KemalOz21/DeepFaceMouse/README.md

 If you have a technical question with either [`mediaGUI`](https://github.com/khicken/mediaGUI) or [`sleapGUI`](https://github.com/khicken/sleapGUI), then feel free to request a "New Issue" in the "Issues" section for the respective GUI.

 ## Citation
-If you use any components from this repository in your research, please cite the relevant publications associated with each module as specified in their respective README files.
+If you use any components from this repository in your research, please cite the DeepFace Mouse Publication associated with each module as specified in their respective README files.